 Important Considerations for Late Drops and S/U Grading Exceptions guide

-Submitting Program Plans for Spring 2020 S/U Exceptions: Please submit your plan and/or any questions about applying Spring 2020 S/U exceptions to Duncan Temple Lang at email@example.com.
+Submitting Program Plans for Summer 2020 S/U Exceptions: Please submit your plan and/or any questions about applying Summer 2020 S/U exceptions to Duncan Temple Lang at email@example.com.

 Time to Degree - Blanket Exception

 In recognition of the impact that COVID-related closures have had on all graduate students at UC Davis, Graduate Studies, with the support of Graduate Council, will provide a one-year blanket extension of time to degree for students.
 The quarters from Spring 2020 to Spring 2021 will not be counted against a graduate student’s normative time to degree.

 Though this blanket exception of normative time to degree is not a guarantee of extended funding, Graduate Studies is working closely with programs and campus partners to explore potential financial support options.

 We will reassess in the future if additional measures may be required; in the meantime, we encourage all students to work closely with their faculty to adapt their plans to make progress in their research in different ways than anticipated.

 - What is "normative time to degree" and how is it calculated?